Shopify/kubeaudit/docs/cluster.md

 # Running kubeaudit in a Cluster

-Kubeaudit can be run in a Kubernetes cluster by using the [official Docker image](https://hub.docker.com/r/shopify/kubeaudit): `shopify/kubeaudit`.
+Kubeaudit can be run in a Kubernetes cluster by using a Docker image.

+We no longer release images to Docker Hub (since Docker Hub sunset Free Team organizations).
+For the time being, [old images](https://hub.docker.com/r/shopify/kubeaudit) are still available but may stop being available at any time.
+We will start publishing images to the Github Container registry soon.

 ## Without RBAC